-Forget The Schedule Book, Start The Year With a DIY Whole Life Planner!
+Forget The Schedule Book, Start The Year With a DIY Planner for your whole life!

-Completely Customizable to Every Aspect of Your Life.
+Completely Customizable to Every Aspect of Your Life with a DIY Planner.

 My entire life has been contained in schedule books for about 4 years.
 It’s the habit that has had the most impact on my organization by far.
 I spend months finding the perfect planner and everything I’ve ever done from appointment to social events to tasks are contained in it.
 Every year, I spend a few days transferring all of my routines, schedules and budget info to the new planner.